mudge/python-delicious/README.markdown

 Python-Delicious
 ================

-Python module to access del.icio.us via its API.
+A ground-up rewrite of my Python module to access del.icio.us via its API for Python 3.

-Copyright 2005-2008 by Paul Mucur
+Copyright (c) 2009 Paul Mucur
-BSD License

-To install:

-    python setup.py install

-For usage information and documentation, see index.html.